-- The proposed text amendment corrects an error or meets the challenge of some changing condition, trend or fact; - 2.
-The proposed text amendment is in response to changes in state law; - The proposed text amendment is generally consistent with the Comprehensive Plan and adopted area plans; - 4.
-The proposed text amendment does not conflict with any specific policy or action item of the Comprehensive Plan;

-- 5. The proposed text amendment is generally consistent with the stated purpose and intent of this UDO; - 6.
-The proposed text amendment constitutes a benefit to the City as a whole and is not solely for the good or benefit of a particular landowner or owners at a particular point in time; - The proposed text amendment significantly impacts the natural environment, including air, water, noise, stormwater management, wildlife and vegetation; and - 8.
-The proposed text amendment significantly impacts existing conforming development patterns, standards or zoning regulations.
+- 1. The proposed TC corrects an error or meets the challenge of some changing condition, trend or fact; - The proposed TC is in response to changes in state law; - 3.
+The proposed TC is generally consistent with the Comprehensive Plan and other applicable adopted plans; - The proposed TC is generally consistent with the stated purpose and intent of this UDO; - The proposed TC provides a benefit to the City as a whole and is not solely for the good or benefit of a particular landowner or owners at a particular point in time; - 6.
+The proposed TC significantly impacts the natural environment, including air, water, noise, stormwater management, wildlife and vegetation; and - 7.
+The proposed TC significantly impacts existing conforming development patterns.